heptarch/heptarch.github.io/drafts/SAEPage.md

 recoverability.
 Although
 [expanding the SAE](https://transformer-circuits.pub/2023/monosemantic-features/index.html)
-can yield finer-grained feature sets, at some point, we will start to lose information from the original network as it gets lost in subspace.
+can yield finer-grained feature sets, at some point, we will start to lose information from the original network.